How OHIP Handles Dermatology

-OHIP covers dermatological services primarily on the basis of medical necessity.
-This means that treatments or consultations must be deemed necessary for the diagnosis, prevention, or treatment of a serious skin condition.
-Common examples where OHIP coverage is applicable include skin infections, severe acne, eczema, psoriasis, and suspicious moles that may require biopsy or removal for cancer screening.
+OHIP-covered dermatology services are tied to diagnosis, prevention, or treatment of a real skin condition.
+Common examples: skin infections, severe acne, eczema, psoriasis, and suspicious moles that need biopsy or removal for cancer screening.

 - Skin diseases: Such as severe or cystic acne, eczema, and psoriasis that significantly affect the patient’s quality of life.